cmleeds/hugosite/content/_index.md

 ## Hello!

 Welcome to my personal website.
 I built this space as a way to participate and collaborate in the data science community.
-This site is being rendered with [hugo](https://gohugo.io/).
-Hugo is a great tool to generate static websites quickly.
+This site is being rendered with [hugo](https://gohugo.io/), a great tool to generate static websites quickly.

 If you have any questions, please feel free to [contact me](mailto:chris@christopherleeds.com).

 <hr>
 ## What you'll find